aaron-human/fluffy-tribble/doc/physics.md

 (Though the *correct* moment of inertia tensor is complicated to calculate.
 And you have to be vary careful to *_always_* use the center of mass to represent the object.
 More on that later.)

+One other thing to know about the above moment of inertia tensor: due to how it's constructed (angular integration of `mass * distance`) it's **symmetric and contains only real values**.

 So, to bring all this back to the physics engine.
 The moment of inertia tensor works like this:

 ```